 Marriage Myth – Respect for men is overrated

 Marriage Truth – Respect for men is not overrated.
 It is as real as a woman’s need for tender attention and affection.

 Marriage Myth #3 Marriage gets annoying/boring with time

 Many moons ago, someone asked me if it’s true marriage becomes stale with age.
 I told him “it depends on how you treat it.”

 An example to illustrate the point.
-No woman in the right frame of mind would buy fresh organic produce, only to leave it on her kitchen counter tops for days, without refrigeration.
+No woman in the right frame of mind would buy fresh organic produce, and then leave it on her kitchen counter for days, without refrigeration.
 And then complain about its withered decayed state after two weeks.